BiodataAnalysisGroup/DOME-Training-Course/docs/chapters/chapter_02.md

 ## 2.1 Algorithm

+ML class (e.g. neural network, random forest, SVM).
+If novel approach, reason is it not previously published.

 - __What__ is the ML algorithm class used?
 - Is the ML algorithm __new__?
 - If yes, why was it __chosen__ over better known alternatives?